How to Extend a Working Holiday Visa for Canadian Backpackers

 The conditions on Extending your working holiday visa.

-A Canadian citizen, between 18-30 years old, can extend their 12-month visa to 23 months, while they are in New Zealand.
+A Canadian citizen can extend their 12-month visa to 23 months, while they are in New Zealand.
 In this case, applications must be manually filled out and sent or handed into an Immigration NZ branch with the relevant medical certificates.
 There are a few conditions of the 23-month working holiday visa:

 - You cannot take up permanent employment (this requires a work visa, which you can still apply for in NZ).